 Such procrastination causes some writers to miss deadlines or submit mediocre pieces because they ran out of time to proofread or fact check.
 This is how a writer loses reputation and credibility in a snap.
 Their chance of being rich and famous in this field slowly drifting away

 A real writer would know that creative juices don’t come out while lying around.
 There are tricks to extracting ideas, one of these would be freewriting.
 This is a strategy used by writers to draw out ideas.
 What they do is just write down or type down anything that comes into their mind for about 30 minutes to an hour.
 Until all the unnecessary thoughts blocking their ideas are all flushed out.

-Think of it like letting water to run out of a pipe to clean the pipe so that clean water will eventually come out.
+Think of it like letting the water run out of a pipe to clean the pipe so that clean water will eventually come out.
 Freewriting is just one of the many strategies that writers could use to draw out ideas.
-Hence, there should be no space for laziness
+Hence, there should be no space for laziness.

 Another way for writers to use their time more productively and generate more ideas is to brainstorm.
 They can do this alone or with other people.
 Unlike freewriting, where the writer jots down or types down anything, brainstorming would be more focused.